White Label App Development – Key Approaches

-Before digging into mobile app development overview, it’s worth saying a few words about the server architecture.
+Before digging into white label mobile app development overview, it’s worth saying a few words about the server architecture.
 When it comes to mobile applications, there are multi-tenant and single-tenant server architectures.

 A multi-tenant server uses the same code, infrastructure, and database for multiple tenants, or clients.
 This is typical of SaaS applications.
 Tenants don’t have access to one another’s data, but they are “living in the same house.”
 The main advantage of this approach is reduced cost.
 It’s cheaper to build, test, and maintain because every tenant has access to the same features, meaning bugs are fixed for everyone at once.
 The disadvantage, though, is that it limits the level of potential customization for each tenant.

 On the other hand, with a single-tenant architecture, each tenant has its own copy of the server.
 They might come from the same codebase, but they will “live” independently.
 The single-tenant backend is used mainly for highly customizable white-label apps that are closer to regular custom apps.

 The multi-tenant server is a much more popular choice.
 With some architectural decisions, like modular architecture, you can even provide different backend capabilities for tenants.
 I’ll use a multi-tenant backend in my upcoming examples.

 Now let’s look at different approaches to developing white-label mobile apps.
 They’re named in an arbitrary fashion, so as to reflect the gist of each particular approach.